• Login

 Performing as part of the annual Cantabile Music Festival, the Hope Vale school students performed their faculty song, Nganhthaan Waandaar Nganhthaan Ngurraar.

-With the highlight on them, the Cape York students stood out of their vibrant pink uniforms.
+With the highlight on them, the Cape York students stood out in their vibrant pink uniforms.
 Once everyone joined in, they were indistinguishable from their NSW friends who had been sporting yellow, red, or green uniforms or the children whose uniforms had pleats, bows, and rows of tiny buttons.

 For Hope Vale’s figure and teacher, Laverne Weibo, the tears began weeks ago on the thought that her son Jason, 10, and her nephew Jahariz, 12, could have the “privilege of making a song in language” in front of so many human beings.